albertbellonch/bellonch.com/_posts/2017-05-31-face-to-face-short-circuit-by-daft-punk.md

 layout: post
 title: "9th - Face to Face / Short Circuit, by Daft Punk"
 description:
-  "Second song in the music bundle is 'Face to Face / Short Circuit' by Daft Punk, a wonderful piece inside an energetic live album."
+  "Ninth song in the music bundle is 'Face to Face / Short Circuit' by Daft Punk, a wonderful piece inside an energetic live album."
 date: 2017-05-31 23:53
 categories: life music
 ---

-*This is the second installment of a series of posts about my favorite songs in all history.
+*This is the third installment of a series of posts about my favorite songs in all history.
 You can find the introduction [here](/a-short-music-bundle).*

 #### Inside a music-induced trance.